jwommack/code-challenge/README.md

 Coding challenge for Senior Web Developer position

 ## The Challenge

-Weather API

 [API - MetaWeather](https://www.metaweather.com/api/)

-Display a 5 day forecast for your location with tempratures and icons using the styling and front end framework of your choice.
+Display a 5 day forecast for your location with tempratures and icons using the front end framework of your choice.
 Below are the required libraries for this test, anything else is up to you.

 ## Prerequisites